ma1munaaa/Bot-battlr/README.md

 3. The app will fetch bot data from the API and display it on the page.
 A loader will be shown while the data is loading.

-6. To delete a transaction, click on the "Delete" button next to the transaction you want to remove.
+6. To delete a bot, click on the "Delete" button next to the bot you want to remove.

 ## License